View Betty Armour's Obituary on ChicagoTribune.com and share memories

 She is survived by her son Michael (Lupe) Armour of Lake in the Hills, IL and daughter Karla (Donald) Wolfe of Jacksonville, FL., 8 grandchildren, 12 great grandchildren , and 2 great, great grandchildren.

-She was preceded in death by her parents, brother Alfred "Bud" LaRose , husband James Franzen and son Randy Armour.
+She was proceeded in death by her parents, brother Alfred "Bud" LaRose , husband James Franzen and son Randy Armour.

 Per her request only a private family memorial wii be held.

-Published in the Aurora Beacon News from Mar.
+Published in a Chicago Tribune Media Group Publication from Mar.
 4 to Mar.
 5, 2020